Agraw-Mindaye/Portfolio/README.md

-# 🌐 Portfolio Website
+# Portfolio Website

-Welcome to my portfolio website!
+Welcome to my portfolio project!

-## 🚀 Live Website:
+## Live Website:
 [agrawmin.netlify.app](https://agrawmin.netlify.app)

-## 📌 Features
+## Features
-- Responsive design for all devices
+- A responsive design for all devices (desktop and mobile)
-- Project showcase with descriptions
+- Showcasees projects with links and descriptions
-- Contact form for inquiries
+- Includes a contact form for inquiries
-- Interactive UI with smooth animations

-## 🛠️ Technologies Used
+## Technologies Used
-- HTML, CSS, JavaScript
+- HTML/CSS, JavaScript
-- React.js
-- Typescipt
+- React.js, TypeScript